CaoYuchen/caoyuchen.github.io/portfolio/index.md

 # Website Design

 ### Interactive White Board
-This is a set of English teaching tools, Interactive White Borad(IWB), that I made for EF Education First, the main purpose of it is to assist children-oriented teaching in an entertaining and interactive way.
+This is a set of English teaching tools, Interactive White Board(IWB), that I made for EF Education First, the main purpose of it is to assist children-oriented teaching in an entertaining and interactive way.
 My main contributions include:

 - Design styles for children-oriented teaching
 - The entire programming of front-end